PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Go - from ThroughtWorks https://www.gocd.io/

 ### There's more

 We accomplished a lot in this recipe!
 We now have a Jenkins controlled pipeline building and deploying our `adderservice` container to Kubernetes.
 Let's explore how we might debug this build process and also automatically trigger it.

 #### Debugging the build

 If we encounter any issues with the build process, Jenkins will report these in the output logs.
-Once we have made a correction to our build scripts we will need to commit and push them to github before telling Jenkins to rebuild.
+Once we have made a correction to our build scripts we will need to commit and push them to GitHub before telling Jenkins to rebuild.
 This results in quite a long development cycle.
-A much better way is to test the scripts directly in a shell so that we are sure that they work before committing for Jenins to build.
+A much better way is to test the scripts directly in a shell so that we can be sure they're working before committing for Jenkins to build.

 To do this we need to test our scripts in the context of the `jenkins` user.
 We can do this using the `sudo` command.
 Let's run the container build step in isolation: